Arty-j/Stock_Qual_Analysis/README.md

 # Stock_Qual_Analysis
-This project showcases the steps in quantitative analysis of investment funds to evaluate their suitablity in a diverse portfolio.
+This project showcases the steps in quantitative analysis to evaluate investment funds and their suitablity in a diverse portfolio.

 Four investment funds are identified and analysed against the S&P 500 to determine risk vs. return.
 Metrics such as daily returns, standard deviation, Sharpe ration and beta are used in the risk analysis, as well as rolling statistics to to assess these funds over time.

-*This project can be used to calculate the daily profit to be made when arbitrage is highand one acts quickly, vs waiting until many others take advantage of the opportunity first causing the arbitrage spread to narrow near 0.*

 ---

 ## Technologies

-This Project is built to run in Jupyter Lab:

- Python 3.7 for coding

- Pandas for data analysis

- pathlib for importing and reading csv data files

- numpy for mathmatical functions
+Python implementation: CPython

+Python version       : 3.7.13

+IPython version      : 7.31.1

+pandas: 1.3.5

+numpy : 1.21.5

+other packages: pathlib

 ---

 ## Data Collection

-***A .csv file with NAV pricing from four major funds and the S&P 500 are used in this project.
-The files are located in the Resources folder.***
+*A .csv file with NAV pricing from four major funds and the S&P 500 are used in this project.
+The files are located in the Resources folder.*

-1. **The data for this analysis was pulled using the pathlib library from a .csv file, converted by pandas to a dataframe and indexed to the date-time format.
-Data encompases dates from 2014-2020.
+1. **The data for this analysis was pulled using the Path function in the pathlib library from a .csv file, converted by pandas to a dataframe and indexed to the date-time format.
+Data encompases dates from 2014-2020.**

    `navs_df = pd.read_csv(Path("./Resources/whale_navs.csv"), index_col="date", parse_dates=True, infer_datetime_format=True)`